 How To Calculate Closing Costs?

 Closing costs are one of the most overlooked parts of buying a home.
 The truth is that closing costs can be as high as five percent of your purchase price or $10,000 on a $200,000 home.

-While closing costs are subject to change and are determined by many different factors, erring on the side of caution and setting aside enough money will avoid problems when purchasing your home.
+While closing costs are subject to change and are determined by many factors, erring caution and setting aside enough money will avoid problems when purchasing your home.